Fluoxetine: Pharmacodynamics

 Fluoxetine is a selective serotonin reuptake inhibitor (SSRI) and does not appreciably inhibit norepinephrine and dopamine reuptake at therapeutic doses.
 It does, however, delay the reuptake of serotonin, resulting in serotonin persisting longer when it is released.
 Large doses in rats have been shown to induce a significant increase in synaptic norepinephrine and dopamine.
 Thus, dopamine and norepinephrine may contribute to the antidepressant action of fluoxetine in humans at supratherapeutic doses (60–80 mg).
 This effect may be mediated by 5HT2C receptors, which are inhibited by higher concentrations of fluoxetine.

-Fluoxetine increases the concentration of circulating allopregnanolone, a potent GABAA receptor positive allosteric modulator, in the brain.
+Fluoxetine increases the concentration of circulating allopregnanolone, a potent GABAA receptor positive allosteric modulator, at concentrations that are inactive on serotonin reuptake.
 Norfluoxetine, a primary active metabolite of fluoxetine, produces a similar effect on allopregnanolone levels in the brains of mice.
-Additionally, both fluoxetine and norfluoxetine are such modulators themselves, actions which may be clinically-relevant.
+Additionally, both fluoxetine and norfluoxetine are such modulators themselves, actions which may be clinically relevant.

 In addition, fluoxetine has been found to act as an agonist of the σ1-receptor, with a potency greater than that of citalopram but less than that of fluvoxamine.
 However, the significance of this property is not fully clear.
 Fluoxetine also functions as a channel blocker of anoctamin 1, a calcium-activated chloride channel.
 A number of other ion channels, including nicotinic acetylcholine receptors and 5-HT3 receptors, are also known to be inhibited at similar concentrations.

 Fluoxetine has been shown to inhibit acid sphingomyelinase, a key regulator of ceramide levels which derives ceramide from sphingomyelin.

 Mechanism of action

-While it is unclear how fluoxetine exerts its effect on mood, it has been suggested that fluoxetine elicits antidepressant effect by inhibiting serotonin reuptake in the synapse by binding to the reuptake pump on the neuronal membrane to increase serotonin availability and enhance neurotransmission.
+While it is unclear how fluoxetine exerts its effect on mood, it has been suggested that fluoxetine elicits an antidepressant effect by inhibiting serotonin reuptake in the synapse by binding to the reuptake pump on the neuronal membrane to increase serotonin availability and enhance neurotransmission.
 Over time, this leads to a downregulation of pre-synaptic 5-HT1A receptors, which is associated with an improvement in passive stress tolerance, and delayed downstream increase in expression of brain-derived neurotrophic factor, which may contribute to a reduction in negative affective biases.
 Norfluoxetine and desmethylfluoxetine are metabolites of fluoxetine and also act as serotonin reuptake inhibitors, increasing the duration of action of the drug.

 Prolonged exposure to fluoxetine changes the expression of genes involved in myelination, a process that shapes brain connectivity and contributes to symptoms of psychiatric disorders.
 The regulation of genes involved with myelination is partially responsible for the long-term therapeutic benefits of chronic SSRI exposure.